If you believe your medical information has been wrongfully used, disclosed, please refer to the information below to find out who to contact.

 When contacting the District Office please be prepared to identify a primary contact person familiar with the incident and provide his or her contact information.

-Violation of the privacy of individually identifiable health information may also be a violation of HIPAA, the federal law that protects the privacy of such information.
+Violation of the privacy of your medical information may also be a violation of HIPAA, the federal law that protects the privacy of such information.
 HIPAA is enforced by the federal government.
 To file a complaint for possible HIPAA violation, please contact:

 90 7th Street, Suite 4-100